-Safety – Pressure vessels can fail and explode.
-Low water levels can result in boiler overheating and potentially explode.
+Safety – Pressure vessels can fail and explode (although this is rare as many boiler makers follow the best practices).
+Low water levels can result in boiler overheating and potentially the explode.
 Gas leaks pose an inhalation danger as well as an explosion risk.

 Difficult to Use Boilers – Boiler operation is typically dependent on specific, trained individuals who are trained to read dials and follow numerous safety measures as per local code.
 Boilers are complicated.